mantzas/patron/docs/components/HTTP.md

 - help trim the optimal time-to-live policy
 - identify client control interference

-By default we are using prometheus as the the pre-defined metrics framework.
+By default, we are using prometheus as the pre-defined metrics framework.

 - `additions = misses + evictions`

 Always , the cache addition operations (objects added to the cache), must be equal to the misses (requests that were not cached) plus the evictions (expired objects).
-Otherwise we would expect to notice also an increased amount of errors or having the cache misbehaving in a different manner.
+Otherwise, we would expect to notice also an increased amount of errors or having the cache misbehaving in a different manner.

 - `additions ~ misses`